-They do however, need regular health checks.
-They can suffer from a variety of pests and parasites, so it is up to the responsible keeper to do regular checks on each bird.
+They do, however, need regular health checks.
+They can suffer from various pests and parasites, so it is up to the responsible keeper to regularly check each bird.

-Sometimes there isn’t anything obvious wrong, but you get the feeling somethings ‘up’.
+Sometimes there isn’t anything obviously wrong, but you get the feeling of somethings ‘up’.

 Too Much Diatomaceous Earth

-This is especially concerning if you keep your chickens in a confined area, where they can’t escape the dust from DE.
+This is especially concerning if you keep your chickens confined areas where they can’t escape the dust from DE.

-Mixing DE with other types of dirt and soil can be helpful in avoiding problems, but whenever using DE take care not to overdo it and suffocate your chickens.
+Mixing DE with other types of dirt and soil can help avoid problems, but whenever using DE, take care not to overdo it and suffocate your chickens.

-Even if you are a diligent and caring flock keeper, accidents can and do happen.
+Accidents can and do happen even if you are a diligent and caring flock keeper.
 You cannot be perfect all of the time.

-Many of the things mentioned here you are likely already doing because you love your ladies!
+You are likely already doing many of the things mentioned here because you love your ladies!

 Do you have any other accidents to add to the list?
 Let us know in the comments below…